mohsen-nyb/ECG/README.md

 This project implements several deep learning architectures to classify ECG signals using a combination of Convolutional Neural Networks (CNN), Transformers, and Recurrent Neural Networks (RNN) with attention mechanism.
 The model is designed to handle 12-lead ECG signals and make binary predictions.

-# ECG Signal Classification for ECHO Abnormality Prediction
+# ECG Signal Classification for Abnormality Prediction

 This project implements various deep learning architectures to encode 12-lead ECG signals and predict ECHO abnormalities.
 The models used include CNN, RNN, CNN-RNN, CNN with Attention mechanism, and CNN with Transformer.
 The repository includes training and evaluation scripts, along with utilities for data handling and metrics computation.
 More complex models will be added.